 Reviews of this particular brand vary (here and here for starters), however, it’s cheap and suits this candy perfectly, IMHO.
 Ultimately, melting and spreading it thin makes it taste like pieces of chocolate that fall off of a Dairy Queen dipped cone.
 Sweet!
-(Another recipe with the same phenomena.)
+(Chocolate and Vanilla Angel Food Cake with Dip-Cone Icing has the same taste phenomena.)

 Alternatively, I’ve tried sugar-free chocolate.
 Not worth it in my opinion.
 Maybe I haven’t tried the right brand.

 On the other hand, if 85% chocolate is too bitter for you, try 72%, or even bittersweet chocolate.